 Remember that you remain firmly in the hand of the One who created and now wills to restore you.

-So what can be done?
+SO what can we do??
 Where is the hope of healing and new life?
 First, remember that you remain firmly in the hand of the One who created and now wills to restore you.
 The end of Romans 8 declares that nothing can separate us from God.
 Not:

 “Angels, nor demons, nor powers…Not distress…persecution…danger…nor sword.”